A complete match management platform for youth cricket coaches

 Tap Lock report to prevent accidental edits.
 The tab label shows Match Report [locked] as a reminder.
 You can unlock at any time to make changes, then lock again.

-Select a tournament from the dropdown (or select All tournaments to see career stats across every match)
+Choose a tournament from the dropdown (or All tournaments for full season)

-With All players — summary tables selected in the View player dropdown, you see three sortable tables:
+With All players — summary tables selected, you see three sortable tables:

-Select a specific player from the View player dropdown to see their match-by-match charts: strike rate trend, dot ball % trend, non-boundary SR, quota utilisation, scoring breakdown, economy rate, bowling length control, control rate, and fielding net contribution.
+Select a specific player from the View player dropdown to see their match-by-match charts: strike rate trend, non-boundary SR, dot ball %, quota utilisation, scoring breakdown, economy rate, bowling length control, control rate, and fielding net contribution.

 Tap Save PDF to generate a 4-page visual Season Report: